qualcomm/resource-tuner/Docs/README.md

 ---
 <div style="page-break-after: always;"></div>

-## 2. Properties Config
+## 3. Properties Config
-The targetPropertiesConfig.yaml file stores various properties which are used by the Resource Tuner Modules internally (for example, to allocate sufficient amount of Memory for different Types, or to determine the Pulse Monitor Duration) as well as by the End Client.
+PropertiesConfig.yaml file stores various properties which are used by resource-tuner modules internally.
+For example, to allocate sufficient amount of memory for different types, or to determine the Pulse Monitor duration.
+Client can also use this as a property store to store their properties which gives it flexibility to control properties depending on the target.

+### Common Properties Configs
+Common resource configs are defined in <base_dir>/common/PropertiesConfig.yml, typical <base_dir> is /etc/resource-tuner but can be configured differently.

+### Overriding Resource Configs
+Targets can override resource cofigs (can fully override or selective resources) by simply pushing its own PropertiesConfig.yml into <base_dir>/custom/PropertiesConfig.yml

+### Overiding with Custom Extension File
+RESTUNE_REGISTER_CONFIG(RESOURCE_CONFIG, "/bin/targetPropertiesConfigCustom.yaml"); if Client have no specific extensions like custom resources or features only want to change the config then the above method (using the same file name and pushing it to custom folder) is the best method to go for.

 #### Field Descriptions